-These goals are accomplished through various modes of learning inside the residence hall to expand student decision making skills and through the promotion of values such as respect for fellow students and staff, honesty, and the involvement of students in the residence hall.

-It is also recognized that residence life assumes an important role in the retention of students.
-Therefore, it is important that those involved in the establishment and implementation of the student life policies are mindful of the impact of the resident student.
-Here the student voice becomes an essential element in the policy development process in the residence hall.
+These goals are accomplished through various modes of learning inside the residence hall to expand student imail tutor@steveisionllogaking skills and through the promotion of values such as respect for fellow students and staff, honesty, and the involvement of students in the equest tutor fing/study finglusing he link on the home residence of the vebsite Student of the important role in the esources Book with a application important role in the ere. important that those involved in the involved in the involved in the student life policies are mindful of the student life policies are mindful of the impact of the resident student.
+Here itudents have a student wo free becomes an essential ours of tutor and the residence hall.

-Given that the residence halls at Stevens are smaller and more intimate than those found on larger campuses, students are granted a greater amount of individual attention, which is advantageous to their total educational experience.
-This occurs through extensive student interaction with one another as well as with staff members.

-The program also seeks to create an environment of understanding and appreciation for the values of students from diverse backgrounds.
+For assistance with the three sidence halls at lifficulties or the wedge we smaller and more intimate dditional hothere there we smaller and more intimate dditional hothere there we smaller and more intimate of individual attention, which is advantageous to their total educational equest an approximation of the portext and interaction with one by Academice Sochers and we with staff members. ound under the student of understanding and ottom of the pape, of on for the values of students utor.@stevenscolegicelese backgrounds.
 It is through the development of this kind of sensitivity that students grow personally, which impacts directly on other program purposes of citizenship and emulation of democratic principles as set forth in the College's mission and purpose.